-The Company makes a matching contribution of 13 cents (\$0.13) per dollar on the first 3% of eligible earnings you contribute on a pre-tax and/or Roth after-tax basis, up to IRS limits.
-The Company matching contribution rate will increase 15 cents (\$0.15) per dollar on July 1, 2022, also on the first 3% of eligible earnings you contribute on a pre-tax and/or Roth after-tax basis, up to IRS limits.
+The Company makes a matching contribution of 15 cents (\$0.15) per dollar on the first 3% of eligible earnings you contribute on a pre-tax and/or Roth after-tax basis, up to IRS limits.
 Like your own contributions, Company matching contributions are calculated based on your pay each pay period and are credited to your account every payroll cycle.

 It is important to note that Company matching contributions stop if you stop making pre-tax or Roth after-tax contributions or if you reach the annual IRS dollar limit.
-For 2022, this dollar limit is \$20,500.
+For 2023, this dollar limit is \$22,500.